BrightdayStudio/webdev-lessons/README.md

-# webdev-lessons
+# BaseFrame
-Web Development lessons

-This is for a course on Web Development Basics.
+Base frame for starting a project.